ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

         :option-name:

             * The name of the option/argument.

         :description:

             * Detailed explanation of what this option does.
 It should be written in full sentences.

+        :version_added:

+            * Only needed if this option was added after the initial role/entry point release, in other words, this is greater than the top level ``version_added`` field.
+            * This is a string, and not a float, for example, ``version_added: '2.1'``.
+            * In collections, this must be the collection version the option was added to.
+For example, ``version_added: 1.0.0``.

         :type:

             * The data type of the option.
 See :ref:`Argument spec <argument_spec>` for allowed values for ``type``.
 Default is ``str``.
             * If an option is of type ``list``, ``elements`` should be specified.

         :required:

             * Only needed if ``true``.
             * If missing, the option is not required.

         :default:

             * If ``required`` is false/missing, ``default`` may be specified (assumed 'null' if missing).
             * Ensure that the default value in the docs matches the default value in the code.
 The actual default for the role variable will always come from ``defaults/main.yml``.
             * The default field must not be listed as part of the description, unless it requires additional information or conditions.
             * If the option is a boolean value, you should use `true/false` if you want to be compatible with `ansible-lint`.

         :choices:

             * List of option values.
             * Should be absent if empty.

         :elements:

             * Specifies the data type for list elements when type is ``list``.

         :options:

             * If this option takes a dict or list of dicts, you can define the structure here.

 Sample specification
 --------------------

 .. code-block:: yaml

   # roles/myapp/meta/argument_specs.yml
   ---
   argument_specs:
     # roles/myapp/tasks/main.yml entry point
     main:
       short_description: The main entry point for the myapp role.
+      description:
+        - This is the main entrypoint for the C(myapp) role.
+        - Here we can describe what this entrypoint does in lenghty words.
+        - Every new list item is a new paragraph.
+You can have multiple sentences per paragraph.
+      author: Daniel Ziegenberg
       options:
         myapp_int:
           type: "int"
           required: false
           default: 42
+          description:
-         description: "The integer value, defaulting to 42."
+            - "The integer value, defaulting to 42."
+            - "This is a second paragraph."

         myapp_str:
           type: "str"
           required: true
           description: "The string value"

+        myapp_list:
+          type: "list"
+          elements: "str"
+          required: true
+          description: "A list of string values."
+          version_added: 1.3.0

+        myapp_list_with_dicts:
+          type: "list"
+          elements: "dict"
+          required: false
+          default:
+            - myapp_food_kind: "meat"
+              myapp_food_boiling_required: true
+              myapp_food_preparation_time: 60
+            - myapp_food_kind: "fruits"
+              myapp_food_preparation_time: 5
+          description: "A list of dicts with a defined structure and with default a value."
+          options:
+            myapp_food_kind:
+              type: "str"
+              choices:
+                - "vegetables"
+                - "fruits"
+                - "grains"
+                - "meat"
+              required: false

+            myapp_food_boiling_required:
+              type: "bool"
+              required: false
+              default: false
+              description: "Whether the kind of food requires boiling before consumption."

+            myapp_food_preparation_time:
+              type: int
+              required: true
+              description: "Time to prepare a dish in minutes."

+        myapp_dict_with_suboptions:
+          type: "dict"
+          required: false
+          default:
+            myapp_host: "bar.foo"
+            myapp_exclude_host: true
+            myapp_path: "/etc/myapp"
+          description: "A dict with a defined structure and default values."
+          options:
+            myapp_host:
+              type: "str"
+              choices:
+                - "foo.bar"
+                - "bar.foo"
+                - "ansible.foo.bar"
+              required: true
+              description: "A string value with a limited list of allowed choices."

+            myapp_exclude_host:
+              type: "bool"
+              required: true
+              description: "A boolean value."

+            myapp_path:
+              type: "path"
+              required: true
+              description: "A path value."

+            original_name:
+              type: list
+              elements: "str"
+              required: false
+              description: "An optional list of string values."

     # roles/myapp/tasks/alternate.yml entry point
     alternate:
       short_description: The alternate entry point for the myapp role.
+      version_added: 1.2.0
       options:
         myapp_int:
           type: "int"
           required: false
           default: 1024
           description: "The integer value, defaulting to 1024."

 .. _run_role_twice: